Traffic Signs and Road Safety

 - Distribute booklets and pamphlets in schools.

-- Show presentations on road safety and negative aspects of road accidents in the class rooms.
+- Show presentations on road safety, traffic signs and negative aspects of road accidents in the classrooms.

 - Share online content with peers.

 - Encourage parents to help children learn preventive measures in real time.